 “How can we create a sense of occasion across units, whilst taking care to include residents who prefer to stay in their rooms?”

 The question posed is one that resonates for care homes generally, outside of Covid contexts.
 Where restricted mobility makes communal socializing challenging, solutions still need to be found to provide stimulation and activity.
+The care home management noted in particular, the benefits of creative activity in care homes in understanding residents better.

-At George Mason Lodge, Leytonstone, care professionals, Pat and Maxine, and artists, Chuck Blue Lowry with Paula Varjack, are tuning into the particular challenges that the past year has posed for the home’s residents, the vast majority of whom are living with dementia.
+At George Mason Lodge, Leytonstone, care professionals, Pat and Maxine, and artists, Chuck Blue Lowry with Paula Varjack, are tuned into the particular challenges that the past year has posed for the home’s residents, the vast majority of whom are living with dementia.

 The team asked the question: